 - Head to Settings > Google Assistant.

-Keep in mind that your phone has to be unlocked for this to work.
-If the screen is turned off when you say a command, Google Assistant will hear it but will ask you to unlock the phone before it can perform the requested task.
+Keep in mind that some phones have to be unlocked for this to work.
+If the screen is turned off when you say a command, Google Assistant will hear it but may ask you to unlock the phone before it can perform the requested task.
 It’s an annoying feature that’s there for safety reasons.

 There are a few alternative methods of summoning Google Assistant.
 The main one is to press and hold the home button on your device and wait for Assistant to pop up.
-If you’re using gestures on Android 10 and don’t have a home button, you’ll have to swipe up from the bottom left or right edge.
+If you’re using gestures on Android 10 and/or don’t have a home button, you’ll have to swipe up from the bottom left or right edge.
+Some phones from brands like Nokia and LG also come with a dedicated Google Assistant button.

 Keep in mind that you can also write to Assistant instead of speaking to it.
 This comes in handy when you’re in public and don’t want people to think you’re crazy for giving your phone demands.
 To try this out, summon Assistant, tap the keyboard icon at the bottom, and type in your request.